KILTprotocol/opendid/DEVELOPMENT.md

 ## Release Process

-Releasing if trigged when a PR is merged to the `main` branch.
+Releasing is trigged when a PR is merged to the `main` branch.
 TODO: Explain what version and tags need to be changed before a release.